Summer semester 2022: First EuroTeQ Collider at TUM

 - Highly interdisciplinary character: from developing technical tools (e.g., Foodprint calculator) to design and societal analysis

-- Highly open-ended: creativity, flexibility, open-mindness, critical thinking, problem-solving attitude, respect, empathy
+- Highly open-ended: creativity, flexibility, open-mindedness, critical thinking, problem-solving attitude, respect, empathy

-- Attitude & Communication: non-judgemental, positive and empowering
+- Attitude & Communication: non-judgmental, positive, and empowering

-- Focus on gain framing, avoiding the rethoric of restriction
+- Focus on gain framing, avoiding the rhetoric of restriction

 - Creative ways of educating and informing